Learn to Lose Yourself a little, but often.

 So what do you do?
 Talk less, or talk more to begin with?

-When you were a child, you learned to walk by getting up and walking clumsily in small amounts until you fell over.
+You learned to walk by getting up and bumbling forward in small amounts until you fell over.

-You would do this again and again, not exerting too much energy, but with a focus that only children naturally possess.
+Then, you would get up again and again, not exerting too much energy, but with a focus that only children naturally possess.

 When you woke up, you might distract yourself with toys, but when you knew you had to move across the room you would try to walk, no matter your previous failure rate.